10 best expense management software tools for HR and finance teams

 Key Features:

-- Auto-scan receipts and auto-populate expense entries (email and mobile): Autoscan reads key details (date, amount, merchant, currency) from uploaded receipts and uses them to create expenses automatically.
+- Auto-scan receipts and auto-populate expense entries (email and mobile): Autoscan reads key details (date, amount, merchant, currency) from uploaded receipts and automatically creates expenses.
 Receipts can be added via drag-and-drop, cloud storage, or email.

 - Multi-level/custom approval workflows and travel request/booking: Zoho Expense lets admins set up hierarchical and custom approval flows for trips, reports, advances, and purchase requests so each transaction follows the right path before reimbursement.